-The series Xena: Warrior Princess, is a spin off of Hercules: The Legendary Journeys.
-It is set in Ancient Greece, and incorporates Greek Mythology.
+The series Xena: Warrior Princess, is a spin-off of Hercules: The Legendary Journeys.
+It is set in Ancient Greece and incorporates Greek Mythology.
 If you are deadly serious about your Mythology then you may not enjoy Xena.
 The writers do not follow the myths strictly.
-They take a piece from here and a piece from their and twist it to to centre Xena and her sidekick Gabrielle at the heart of it.
+They take a piece from here and a piece from there and twist it to centre Xena (Lucy Lawless and her sidekick Gabrielle (Renee O’Connor) at the heart of it.

 The show doesn’t follow a strict historical path either.
 Xena is well travelled and aside from meeting one or two Greek gods, she has also found herself involved in some bible stories, as well as encounters with Cleopatra, Helen of Troy and Julius Caesar.
 The show is very campy and tongue in cheek.
 You will not be able to take any mythological reference from the show and state it as a complete fact, so be warned.
 You don’t want to make an ass of yourself discussing such a weighty topic and citing Xena as your research.